Pros and Cons of Outsourcing IT

 Small and medium-sized enterprises benefit the most from IT outsourcing.
 They contract with an MSP (Managed Services Provider) to take care of all their IT needs.

 1. Free up Existing Resources - Resource crunch is a normal occurrence for small businesses.
-Resources may include manpower, office space, equipment etc., all of which come with a price tag.
+Resources may include manpower, office space and equipment, all of which come with a price tag.
 If work which is not central to your product or service is outsourced, it makes more internal resources available to handle the other activities.
 IT outsourcing firms will provide you with all the necessary help without making physical use of your infrastructure and resources.
 Operating remotely they will deliver the expertize every time with quality hardware and software that runs on the industry best practices.

 2. Fixed Expense - The cost of hiring an IT outsourcing firm is fixed as per the agreed contract.
 You can employ the one that suits your requirements and fits within your budget.
-There is no stress around training new staff, upgrading software, resolving technical issues, carrying out maintenance etc. All this is provided by your IT partner.
+There is no stress around training new staff, upgrading software, resolving technical issues and carrying out maintenance.
+All this is provided by your IT partner.
 Since all expenses are built into the fee itself there are no financial fluctuations.
 For a fixed amount you are getting expert help.

 3. Drive Focus On Business - Small businesses often operate on a time crunch.
 There are a thousand things you wish to do but the scarcity of time prevents it.
 One of the activities that take most of your and your employees productive time is IT management.
 IT outsourcing gives you more time to work on your business.
 It gives you a chance to do those things for which you had no time.
 As the owner of a small enterprise, you need to work on your business, improve things, tweak processes, and hopefully have the time to dream of innovations!
 Your focus comes back on the business and not just getting work done from one day to another.

 5. Tight Security - Cyber attacks are not unheard of.
 They are increasing day by day and cause many businesses to fail.
 Managed services providers pride themselves in giving their clients top notch and best in class security measures.
-They proactively strengthen firewalls, check for backdoor vulnerabilities on the network and servers, apply patches, do bug fixes etc. They rise to the occasion and ensure that things at your business end work as they ideally should.
+They proactively strengthen firewalls, check for backdoor vulnerabilities on the network and servers, apply patches and do bug fixes.
+They rise to the occasion and ensure that things at your business end work as they ideally should.

 6. Rival Big Companies - A small business finds it hard to have its own IT department.
 They are technologically challenged not due to lack of wanting but because finance is tight.
 Big companies, however, do not face such limitation.
 In order to give all companies, big or small, a fair chance to succeed, IT outsourcing companies level the playing field.